drbluetongue/eunoscosmo/ECU and TCU/Aftermarket ECU.md

 For RPM signal, cut the grey wire on the ignitor end and splice into this wire on the TCU (Pin 1G) from your aftermarket ECU's tacho output.
 It will provide the dashboard tacho and the gearbox with RPM, and works great with aftermarket coil upgrades.

-For speed sensor, tap into this orange/blue wire on the TCU loom:
+For speed sensor/VSS, tap into this orange/blue wire on the TCU loom:

 ![image](https://github.com/drbluetongue/eunoscosmo/assets/12694883/d0303252-a21d-4db4-8307-bae3bdf5453c)